COVID-19 Appointment Protocols

 How NewView Eye Center has Responded to the COVID-19 Pandemic to Ensure Your Safety

 For eye issues that do not require an appointment in the office, we have expanded the use of our telehealth services through guidance from the Centers for Medicare and Medicaid Services and the United States Department of Health and Human Services.
-All calls to NewView are answered by one of our highly trained staff members, who in turn relays the message to one of our doctors.
-If the decision is made that the issue can be handled through a telehealth visit, the staff member will then set up either a Facetime, Duo, Doxy.me, or Zoom call between the patient and the physician.
+All calls to NewView are accepted by one of our highly-trained staff members, who in turn relays the message to one of our doctors.
+If the decision is made that the issue can be handled through a telehealth visit, the staff member will then set up either a Facetime, Duo, Doxy.me or Zoom call between the patient and the physician.
 This allows the patient access to excellent healthcare without the risks associated with a visit to the office.

 In short, when you call NewView Eye Center with your eye concern, know that we are thinking of ways to manage your needs while doing everything we can to keep you safe.
 While so much has changed in our day-to-day lives, please know that we are here for you and we look forward to providing you with excellent care for years to come.
 Thank you so much for trusting us with your eye care!